kujenga/website/content/blog/go-mlp.md

 page which compiles past results, maintained by Yann LeCun[^mnistArchive].

-One of these architectures is `2-layer NN, 300 hidden units, mean square error`, which we will replicate here, though modifications of this architecture with a different number of layers, layer sizes, etc. still can perform well!
+One of these architectures is `2-layer NN, 300 hidden units, mean square error`, which we will replicate here.
+It is worth noting though that modifications of this architecture with a different number of layers, layer sizes, etc. still can perform well!

 {{< img file="36-mnist-architecture.png" alt="MNIST Network Architecture" loc=center width=70% >}}

 ### MNIST Test cases

-In a similar manner to the boolean test cases above, we lay out our network architecture for the MNIST network, execute the training process, and then validate our network performance.
+To implement our test cases for MNIST, in a similar manner to the boolean test cases above we lay out our network architecture for the MNIST network, execute the training process, and then validate our network performance.
+The input layer is the width of an array of all the pixels in a given 28x28 image from the dataset, and the output layer produces a vector with a one-hot encoding of the digit.

 One key difference here is that we are training and validating on separate datasets, which are given to us separately by the MNIST dataset itself.
+This is a critical step forward towards tackling more realistic machine learning problems[^properTesting].

 > For speed of execution in CI systems, the following test case limits the
 > dataset size to 1/6 of what it normally would be, with 60k total examples.